-The Logo offers multiple interpertations: The chevron creates an abstracted roof, which speaks to the charity's mission to end homelessness.
-In addition, the logo can be seen as an arrow moving upward, lifting us up and advancing the cause.
+The new logo is rich with meaning: A chevron creates an abstracted roof, which speaks to the charity's mission to end homelessness.
+Additionally, the logo can be seen as an arrow moving upward, lifting upwards to advance the cause.
 Lastly, the chevron is a shape often found on the uniforms of service members as a badge indicating honor and discipline.
 Graphically, the logo is strong, simple, and memorable.
 The team also chose a new set of brand colors for use in multiple contexts.
 It was important that the brand be professional enough for government clients, but also remain attractive to a younger audience of volunteers.

 The redesigned HomeBase website communicates the organization's mission in a modern and approachable format.
 Since Homebase had their own in house web team, we designed the layout according to a template that could be implemented quickly and cost effectively.
 Our UX team, headed by Sean Nelson, applied the new branding colors along with carefully chosen imagery, logos, and text, to create a vision of the homepage that could be implemented across the other pages by Homebase's internal web development team.

 (Below) The front page mockup, used to guide the creation of subsequent pages.

 HomeBase is as an information resource, recruiting center, and donation channel for homelessness.
 When redesigning the website, we focused on simplifying the navigation and emphasizing the core brand messages.